stack-auth/stack/README.md

 pnpm run test
 ```

 You can now open the dashboard at [http://localhost:8101](http://localhost:8101), API on port 8102, demo on port 8103, docs on port 8104, Inbucket (e-mails) on port 8105, and Prisma Studio on port 8106.
+See the section below on more information on the ports of the running services.

 Your IDE may show an error on all `@stackframe/XYZ` imports.
 To fix this, simply restart the TypeScript language server; for example, in VSCode you can open the command palette (Ctrl+Shift+P) and run `Developer: Reload Window` or `TypeScript: Restart TS server`.